Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Services/IPleaseWaitService.md

 ### UpdateStatus(int currentItem, int totalItems, string statusFormat)

 Updates the status and shows a progress bar with the specified status text.
-The percentage will be automatically calculated.The busy indicator will automatically hide when the totalItems is larger than currentItem.When providing the statusFormat , it is possible to use`{0}` (represents current item) and`{1}` (represents total items).
+The percentage will be automatically calculated.
+The busy indicator will automatically hide when the totalItems is larger than currentItem.
+When providing the statusFormat, it is possible to use`{0}` (represents current item) and`{1}` (represents total items).

 #### Parameters